Masconomet Regional High School: Athletics

-The football team has seen much success in the past decade with a number of playoff appearances.
-Masco returned to the Super Bowl for the second time in school history, facing Marshfield but lost 13-12.

-In 2017 the football team had the opportunity to play against Everett High School in Fenway Park, the day before thanksgiving.
+In 2017, the football team had the opportunity to play against Everett High School in Fenway Park the day before Thanksgiving.

-The Baseball team earned the Division II Massachusetts State Championship in 2000 by defeating Drury 7-2.
-They defeated the 22-0 Danvers squad in the second round, North Andover, and then Westford Academy to capture the North Section.
+The baseball team earned the Division II Massachusetts State Championship in 2000 by defeating Drury 7–2.
+They defeated the 22–0 Danvers squad in the second round, North Andover, and then Westford Academy to capture the North Section.
 They defeated Franklin in walk-off fashion after 8 innings in the state semi-final on their way to earning the first title in school baseball history.

 In a 2012 lacrosse game against Boston College High School, senior Jake Gillespie scored a record-tying 9 goals.
 Gillespie now plays lacrosse for the Jumbos of Tufts University.

-The boys' hockey team earned a Co-Cape Ann League title with Wilmington in the 2008-09 season, with an overall record of 14-5-2.
-Then again in 2013-2014 season, with North Reading and an overall record of 15-5-2.
+The boys' hockey team earned a Co-Cape Ann League title with Wilmington in the 2008–09 season, with an overall record of 14–5–2.
+Then again in 2013–14 season, with North Reading and an overall record of 15–5–2.

-The golf team also won state championships in 2011.

-Masconomet added girls' hockey to its varsity program in 2000, with its inaugural game being played Dec.
-15, 2000 at Johnson Rink at Pingree.
+Masconomet added girls' hockey to its varsity program in 2000, with its inaugural game being played December 15, 2000 at Johnson Rink at Pingree.

-In the 2013-14 school year, Masconomet won state titles in Boys' Soccer (over Walpole, 5-3) and Baseball (10-2 over Westwood).
+In the 2013–14 school year, Masconomet won state titles in Boys' Soccer (over Walpole, 5–3) and Baseball (10–2 over Westwood).
 Also, the Ultimate club team won the Massachusetts state title and Northeast Regionals in Maine.

-In the fall of the 2015-16 school year, Masconomet won the Division 2 North Final in Boys' Soccer (over Concord-Carlisle, 2-1).
+In the fall of the 2015–16 school year, Masconomet won the Division 2 North Final in Boys' Soccer (over Concord-Carlisle, 2–1).

-In a December 8, 2019 game against the New England Patriots, the Kansas City Chiefs’ equipment was accidentally delivered to New Jersey.
+In a December 8, 2019, game against the New England Patriots, the Kansas City Chiefs’ equipment was accidentally delivered to New Jersey.
 A backup plan was apparently set for the Chiefs to use Masconomet helmets.

-For the 2019-2020 season, the boys Swim and Dive team went undefeated throughout the CAL dual meet season and the CAL Championship Meet at the end of the season.
+For the 2019–20 season, the boys Swim and Dive team went undefeated throughout the CAL dual meet season and the CAL Championship Meet at the end of the season.